 Modeling file types

 Depending on your modeling software, you may need to export your scan in a specific file type.
-The most common file type for modeling software is an OBJ file, but SOL support many more.
+The most common file type for modeling software is an OBJ file, but the SOL and SOL PRO software supports many more.

 format that conforms to the STEP Application Protocols ISO 10303-2xx.